About Packard Health

 Food Pantry and Medication Assistance

-Packard Health's food pantry and medication assistance programs aid patients who are unable to afford groceries or prescription medication.
+Packard Health's food pantry and medication assistance programs aid patients who are unable to meet their nutrition needs or afford prescription medication.
 The food pantry also offers nutrition education and food stability planning services.
 Through the medication assistance program, Packard Health provides medication samples and helps enroll patients in pharmaceutical company assistance programs.